soumyadeeptadas/WeavCanvas/README.md

 The Canvas will have 2 types of Canvas:

-Calligraphy and artist canvas with different brushes Kaleidoscope canvas which will allow creation of Symmetric and geometric designs with minimal or no skill.
+Calligraphy and artist canvas with different brushes <br />
+Kaleidoscope canvas which will allow creation of Symmetric and geometric designs with minimal or no skill. <br />

 This project adds to :

-Realtime Collaboration
+Realtime Collaboration<br />
-Design AI
+Design AI<br />
-Easy communication while doing the work, instead of context switching Easy file management
+Easy communication while doing the work, instead of context switching<br />
+Easy file management<br />
-All in one experience
+All in one experience<br />

 Tech stack used:

-NodeJs
+NodeJs <br />

-sockets
+sockets <br />

-p5.js
+p5.js <br />

-Weavy file browser
+Weavy file browser <br />

-Webkit Speech Recognizer
+Webkit Speech Recognizer <br />

-Text2Speech
+Text2Speech <br />

-Express
+Express <br />